Manderby/NALib/doc/Readme.txt

   and naRelease are made specifically for this struct.
 Note also that the NAPointer struct itself is instanciated using a fast memory pool.
 This struct is optimal for quick programming, but requires the runtime system.
-Structs in NALib which use this scenaria use naNewXXX as the creator function.
+Structs in NALib which use this scenario use naNewXXX as the creator function.
 - NA_RUNTIME_TYPE, naNew and naDelete
   When you implement a struct which uses NA_RUNTIME_TYPE, you can allocate and deallocate the structs with naNew and naDelete.
 The destructor is defined once per NA_RUNTIME_TYPE and does not requires memory for the callback like with NAPointer.
-  The optimal scenario is to have a struct storing an NARefCount or NASmartPtr as their first element and the NA_MEMORY_CLEANUP_NA_DELETE cleanup for the struct.
-This is precisely how NAPointer is implemented.
-But you can use NA_RUNTIME_TYPE with your own types.
+- Combination NA_RUNTIME_TYPE with NARefCount as first field When you define a struct containing an NARefCount as their first field and define it to implement NA_RUNTIME_TYPE, you can simply define a ReleaseMyType function where you use the naDelete mutator as destructor function in the call to naReleaseRefCount.
+With that, you get reference counted pointers allocated and deallocated automatically using the NARuntime memory pools.